The Undergraduate Program

 History majors and concentrators are required to complete a Plan of Study Form at least twice – once in Spring of their Junior Year, and once in the Fall of their Senior Year.
 (If students make any changes to their Plan of Study Form after Fall of Senior Year, they must submit an updated Plan of Study in the Spring of their Senior Year.)

 These forms, which are required for graduation certification, should be signed by a member of the Undergraduate Education Committee (UNDED) and returned to the Undergraduate Administrator in 413 Fayerweather Hall.

 Plan of Study deadlines vary from year to year, but are generally in March for Juniors and October for Seniors.
 Exact deadlines will be sent to the Undergraduate Listserv.
 Please see the Undergraduate Handbook for more information.

-Note: Please visit Professors during their office hours listed below.
+Students are not assigned to individual advisors.
+Please visit any of the Professors listed below during their office hours listed below.
 Advising is not done over email.